 When you visit an emergency dentist following a tooth injury, the appointment will typically begin with a thorough clinical examination.
 The dentist will assess the visible damage, check the surrounding teeth and soft tissues, and may take X-rays to evaluate the tooth root and underlying bone.

+Based on the findings, the dentist may discuss a range of treatment options depending on the nature and severity of the injury.
 For minor chips, dental bonding or smoothing of the enamel edge may be appropriate.
-For more significant fractures, a dental crown or restoration may be considered.
-If the pulp has been exposed or damaged, root canal treatment may be discussed as a way of preserving the tooth.
+For more significant fractures, a dental crown or restoration may be considered to protect and rebuild the remaining tooth structure.

 When Professional Dental Assessment May Be Needed